 It seems like every time we look at the news, there’s another article or feature about how the nation’s obesity levels are on the rise.
 While we’re not in quite as much trouble as our cousins across the pond we, as a nation, could most definitely be healthier.
 Statistics show that the number of obese people in the UK has increased by 92% since 1996 and that we are among the heaviest nations in Western Europe.
 As well as eschewing fatty, salty and sugary processed junk foods, we all need to spend less time seated and more time getting up and active.
 But if you’d rather do virtually anything than go to the gym this can feel like a real barrier to a healthy lifestyle.

-The good news is that your four legged friend can help to make your workouts easier and more fun.
+The good news is that your four-legged friend can help to make your workouts easier and more fun while having a healthy lifestyle.
 If gym workouts are really not your thing, how about working up a sweat while making fond memories with your pal?
 If you want to keep yourself in shape while avoiding having a corpulent canine, try these fun ways to work out with your dog…

 Body weight exercises